 5. Not Washing the Pillowcase Frequently

-Even if you’re a clean person who takes a regular shower, washes their hair and cleanses face before going to sleep, you will not notice a major difference if you use the same pillow cover for weeks.
-It’s advisable to wash the pillowcase every 4-5 days to get rid of oils, dust and dead skin cells.
-If you have acne-prone skin, it becomes even more important for you to change your pillow cover.
+Even if you’re a clean person who takes a regular shower, washes their hair, and have a good skincare routine, you might still get acne if you use the same pillow cover for weeks.
+It’s advisable to wash the pillowcase every 4-5 days to get rid of oils, dirt and dead skin cells.
+A soft silk or satin pillowcase is ideal, not just for your skin but for your hair too.

 6. Not Separating Body and Face Towel